CPSSD/TicTacNode/ai/README.md

 The ai_name is another optional argument which takes a string saying the name you wish the AI to use when connecting to the server.
 If no name is supplied, it will default to "ColinAI".

-The num_of_games is the final optional argument which takes an int with the number of concurrent games you wish to run, with a maximum of 20.
+The num_of_games is the final optional argument which takes an int with the number of concurrent games you wish to run.
+Please note that the AI waits 2 seconds before switching to a new game, so high numbers of concurrent games with result in large delays between moves.
 If no number is supplied, it will default to 1 game.